Skip to main content

 Assumptions

-Conditions outside programme control that must hold true for the programme to succeed as planned.
+Conditions outside program control that must hold true for the program to succeed as planned.

 Theory of Change